eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> M

+- **make sure**: is a phrase used to express that you want to confirm something is done the right way.

-- **maybe** is a word used when you are suggesting a possibility, but you are not sure if this possibility will happen or not.
+- **maybe**: is a word used when you are suggesting a possibility, but you are not sure if this possibility will happen or not.
 It shows that you are not making a definite plan, but you are open to the idea.
 For example: if someone asks you if you want to go to the movies, you can say Maybe if you are not sure if you want to go or if you are available.

-- **mobile** means something that can be moved or used on the go, like mobile phones or tablets.
+- **mobile**: means something that can be moved or used on the go, like mobile phones or tablets.

 ---